Confidential Computing¶

 2. Build the OS image (local machine)¶

-Produces questing-server-raw.img (~2.1 GB): Ubuntu 25.10 with your SSH key injected, DHCP networking, cloud-init disabled, and a first-boot partition resize.
+Produces questing-server-raw.img (~3.5 GiB raw, ~650 MB compressed on the wire): Ubuntu 25.10 with your SSH key injected, DHCP networking, cloud-init disabled, and a first-boot growpart+resize2fs that fills the disk.

-Verifies /dev/vda is unmounted, flash the image, and triggers an in-guest poweroff.
-Verda may still show the VM as "running" — go to the Verda console and click Shutdown, then Start to boot the freshly flashed OS.
-The script waits for the new OS to come up and reports when SSH is available.
+Verifies /dev/vda is unmounted, streams the image onto it, and triggers an in-guest poweroff.
+When prompted, Start the instance again from the Verda console; the script waits for the new OS to answer SSH and reports success.